Coincidence results for summing multilinear mappings: Introduction

-This paper is concerned with coincidence results in the theory of absolutely summing mappings.
-Section \ref{Not} is devoted to fix the notation and recall some definitions and basic facts.
-In Section \ref{lift} we find conditions on Banach spaces $E_1,\ldots,E_n$ and on indices $p,p_1,\ldots,p_n,q,q_1,\ldots,q_n$ to ensure that $(p;p_1,\ldots,p_n)$ and $(q;q_1,\ldots,q_n)$ summing mappings coincide.
-For reasonable indices, this is the case if every continuous linear operator from $\ell_{p'_i}$ to $E_i$ is $(r_i;r_i)-$summing.
-Applying the results of this section we get in Corollary \ref{cornovo} an optimal generalization of results of \cite{michels, Junek, pop}.
-In Section \ref{section3} we get conditions that ensure that all continuous multilinear mappings on Banach spaces $E_1,\ldots,E_n$ are $(q;q_1,\ldots,q_n)$-summing.
-We show how to lift summability properties of bilinear mappings defined on $E_{2i-1}\times E_{2i}$ to the $n-$linear mappings defined on $E_1\times \ldots \times E_n$.
-We prove that if any bilinear form defined on $E^2$ is $(1;r,r)-$summing and any trilinear mapping on $E^3$ is $(1;r,r,r)-$summing, $1\leq r\leq 2$, then any $n-$linear mapping is $(1;r,\ldots,r)-$summing.
-We also characterize when all multilinear mappings are $(q;q_1,\ldots,q_n)-$summing by means of projective tensor products of vector valued sequences spaces.
-Equivalence with Cohen summability and Littlewood-Orlicz property is also provided.
+This paper is concerned with coincidence results in the theory of absolutely summing multilinear mappings.
+Section \ref{Not} is devoted to fix the notation and to recall some definitions and basic facts.
+In Section \ref{D} we investigate two notions related to that of absolutely summing multilinear mappings, namely, \textit{weakly $(p;p_{1},p_{2},\ldots,p_{n})$-summing} multilinear mappings (cf. Definition \ref{def1}) and \textit{\ Cohen $(p;p_{1},p_{2},\ldots,p_{n})$-nuclear} multilinear mappings (cf. Definition \ref{def2}).
+Relations between these notions and between them and the usual concept of absolutely summing multilinear mappings are established.
+In Section \ref{lift} we use the cotype of the Banach spaces $E_{1},\ldots,E_{n}$ and find some conditions on the positive numbers $p,p_{1},\ldots,p_{n},q,q_{1},\ldots,q_{n}$ to ensure that $(p;p_{1},\ldots,p_{n})$ and $(q;q_{1},\ldots,q_{n})$ summing mappings coincide.
+We apply the results of this section to get an optimal generalization of results of \cite{michels, Junek, pop}.
+The results presented in this section also generalize some results of \cite{thi, popaarchiv}.
+In Section \ref{section3} we get conditions that ensure that all continuous multilinear mappings on Banach spaces $E_{1},\ldots,E_{n}$ are $(p;p_{1} ,\ldots,p_{n})$-summing.
+We show how to lift summability properties of bilinear mappings defined on $E_{2i-1}\times E_{2i}$ to $n$-linear mappings defined on $E_{1}\times\cdots\times E_{n}$.
+We prove that if any bilinear form defined on $E^{2}$ is $(1;r,r)$-summing and any trilinear mapping on $E^{3}$ is $(1;r,r,r)$-summing, $1\leq r\leq2$, then any $n$-linear mapping on $E^{n}$ is $(1;r,\ldots,r)$-summing.
+We also characterize when all multilinear mappings are $(p;p_{1},\ldots,p_{n})$-summing by means of projective tensor products of vector valued sequences spaces.
+A close connection between Cohen summability and the Littlewood-Orlicz property is also provided.